John Jiler: Career

 After completing his education, Jiler began working as an actor.
 He performed at the Hartford Stage Company, the Public Theater, and other venues.
 He won the Chicago Drama Critics Award.

 After acting, Jiler started writing.
 His first play, African Star was done at the Eugene O’Neill Playwrights Conference.
 He has been awarded a Jerome Fellowship, a Weissberger Prize from New Dramatists, and the Harold Arlen Award.
 For his musical Avenue X he won the Richard Rodgers and Edward Kleban Awards.
 Avenue X began at New York's Playwrights Horizons and has played some fifty cities around the world.
 His plays have also been performed at Labyrinth Theater and The Kennedy Center.

+His "Rosenberg\Strange Fruit Project," a collaboration with clarinettist Lee Odom, has been performed at 59E59 and the Edinburgh Festival, where it was nominated for a British Offie.

 Jiler's first book, Dark Wind was published by St. Martin's Press and was called “a classic” by the Village Voice.
-His most recent, Sleeping With The Mayor was aNew York Times Notable Book Of The Year.
+His most recent, Sleeping With The Mayor was a New York Times Notable Book Of The Year.

 As a journalist, he has written for publications such as The New York Times, The Village Voice, and The Nation.